DFabric/DPlatform-Shell/README.md

 # DPlatform [ALPHA]
 ![logo](https://j8r.github.io/DPlatform/img/logo.svg)
  **DPlatform** helps you to install applications and manage them.
-#### Do you want to have your own Cloud Storage, Chat Platform, CMS Website or VPN?
-Deploy applications/services efficiently and turn your server, even a cheap Raspberry Pi, to a cloud platform.
+#### Do you like to have your own Cloud Storage, Chat Platform, CMS Website or VPN?
+To have applications you want that simply worked without an headhache putting time in complicated commands and configurations?
+Deploy applications/services easily and turn your server, even a cheap Raspberry Pi, to a cloud platform.
 ![main](https://raw.githubusercontent.com/j8r/DPlatform/gh-pages/img/main.png)
 ![install](https://raw.githubusercontent.com/j8r/DPlatform/gh-pages/img/install.png)

-## Requirements

-A recent GNU/Linux operating system with **SystemD** is highly recommended:
-Debian 8 Jessie and derivatives like Ubuntu and Raspbian CentOS 7, Fedora and other RHEL derivatives

-A x86, x86_64 or armv6, armv7 or armv8 CPU.

-Development is still active.
-Most things should work, but problems could occur, more testing is needed.
-Please feel free to open an issue and create a pull request, all contributions are welcome!

 ## Features
  - Install applications easily by following instructions printed